kragen/derctuo/transaction-per-call.md

 variable whose lifetime ends without being tested) it would propagate up to the parent function.

-These error values can propagate along the program's dataflow graph, like floating-point quiet NaNs; they only leap over to the control-flow graph if they are "leaked" or "dropped".
+These error values can propagate along the program’s dataflow graph, like floating-point quiet NaNs; they only leap over to the control-flow graph if they are “leaked” or “dropped”.

+XXX add example

 Modal reasoning
 ---------------

-Another application of transaction rollback is *code search*, as suggested by Hopwood in hir 2014 talk under the heading "confining side effects", based on Joel Galenson's† [CodeHint] (which cites the Squeak method finder): is there an existing function in my code base that will convert 4 and 66 into "iv" and "lxvi" respectively?
+Another application of transaction rollback is *code search*, as suggested by Hopwood in hir 2014 talk under the heading “confining side effects”, based on Joel Galenson’s† [CodeHint] (which cites the Squeak method finder): is there an existing function in my code base that will convert 4 and 66 into “iv” and “lxvi” respectively?
 How about a composition of two functions?
 Or five methods?
 An obvious way to implement such a query is to just run all the functions, or pairs of functions, and see what you get, but to do this safely you